neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

                     Note left of View: crosshair_parameters_update is triggered

     On sample type change, qmod is recalculated based on the CrosshairParameters and SingleCrystalParameters.
-Thus, if the qmod value was invalid, it will be ignored.
+Thus, if the user's qmod value was invalid, it will be ignored.

 #.
 This describes the sequence of events happening among M-V-P when Single Crystal parameters are updated in order to draw crosshair : sc_parameters_update()